 Who I am

 My name is Georg M. (also known as “Phogue”) and I was born in West Germany in 1960.
-After school, high school, civilian service (two years at that time!) and a few professional detours, I completed an apprenticeship as a data processing specialist and business IT specialist and then worked in marketing for decades – first in a classic advertising agency, then for a long time in a medium-sized company with a huge product portfolio in the field of leisure and automotive technology.
+After school, high school, civilian service and a few professional detours, I completed an apprenticeship as a data processing specialist and business IT specialist and then worked in marketing for decades – first in a classic advertising agency, then for a long time in a medium-sized company with a huge product portfolio in the field of leisure and automotive technology.
 I created the first websites for this company, but initially my job also included the creation of all kinds of print media.
 Over the years, my work has shifted more and more to the area of web content maintenance in many languages.
 The contact with colleagues from all over the world has always given me a lot of pleasure.

 Therefore a website about the FIAT 125